C-293 (Vexatious Complainants) - An Act to amend the Corrections and Conditional Release Act

 Various individuals appeared as expert witnesses before the Standing Committee on Public Safety and National Security (SECU) in March and April 2012 and before the Legal and Constitutional Affairs Committee in November and December 2012.
 Both committees reviewed Bill C-293.
 Witnesses included the Correctional Investigator of Canada, and representatives from the Canadian Association of Elizabeth Fry Societies (CAEFS), the John Howard Society of Canada (JHS) and from the Victims of Violence Canadian Centre for Missing Children.

-Canadians will have the opportunity to provide their input on the proposed regulatory changes throughout the 30-day period that the proposal will appear in the Canada Gazette, Part I in winter 2018.
+Canadians will have the opportunity to provide their input on the proposed regulatory changes throughout the 30-day period that the proposal will appear in the Canada Gazette, Part I, during fiscal year 2018-19.

 Correctional Service of Canada